LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    // => 2003-05-22 14:02:05

-Subtract Time From a Date
+Subtract Time from a Date
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the `date_subtract` method, a specified number of hours, minutes, seconds,